 1969 - The Wike House, Devon PA.
 Unbuilt.
 Model photos by Steven Hill.

-1970 - The Peter Brant Residence I, aka A House in Connecticut, 417 Taconic Road (near East Middle Patent Road), Greenwich CT.
+1970 - The Peter Brant Residence I, aka A House in Connecticut, 417 Taconic Road, Greenwich CT.
+Additions were designed in 1976 and 1978, both unbuilt.
 Photos by Cervin Robinson.
-Additions were designed in 1976 and 1978, both unbuilt.

 1972 - The Robert Venturi House, Wissahickon Avenue, 1025 Kitchens Lane, Philadelphia PA.
 Contrary to some publications, Venturi did not design this house.
 He simply bought it.